Account-Based Marketing: What it is and how it benefits B2B tech companies.

 Tech buying committees are a very real hurdle to closing a sale, slowing the sales process as the decision to buy (or not) makes its way from lower to higher level decision-makers.
 All prospects at all levels of an organization are nurtured, simultaneously, with ABM, so it has the ability to truncate what can be a painfully long sales cycle.

 Clarity Around ROI

 ABM is unique in its ability to deliver high ROI, due in large part to its inherent precision and measurability.
-A December 2019 report co-authored by ITSMA and ABM Leadership Alliance found that “companies investing in ABM see substantial business results, with 71% reporting greater ROI than other marketing initiatives.”1
+A December 2021 report co-authored by ITSMA and ABM Leadership Alliance found that companies investing in ABM see substantial business results, with “72% of companies reporting greater ROI from ABM than other types of marketing.”1

 Vajre points out that ABM lets marketing focus on targets identified by sales—accounts with higher potential—taking low potential prospects out of the mix and saving both time and money.
 This has the additional benefit of allowing marketing and sales to work together on how to create more personalized opportunities.
 In the end this approach drives both more sales and a higher value of sales as well as post-sale opportunities for upserving.